I received a blogger pass to Feast Portland. As always, all opinions are my own.

 Kilts Not Required: American Single Malts

 Confession: I was not much of a whiskey drinker until I moved to Portland.
 With so many great local distilleries in town, I quickly warmed up to it.
 At Feast, I managed to snag one of the unclaimed spots at the American Single Malt Drink Tank.
 The bearded lineup at this panel included House Spirits Distiller’s Christian Krogstad, Westland Distillery’s Matt Hofmann, writer Andrew Bohrer, and Imbibe’s Paul Clark.

 Scotland is renowned for its whiskey, but American distillers have been stepping up their game with single malts (made from a single distillery, using exclusively malted barley).
 We sampled six single malt whiskeys, including a Japanese one that was included in the tasting to show differences in flavor and texture.
 As a whiskey newbie, I’ll admit that my palate isn’t refined enough to pick up the subtle nuances, but it’s fascinating and helpful to be tasting along with folks who know what they’re talking about.
 Cheers!

 Note: This post is in collaboration with Feast Portland.
-I received a media/blogger pass to this year’s festival.
+I received a blogger pass to the festival.
 This was not in exchange for a positive review and all opinions expressed here are my own.